liferay/liferay-docs/develop/learning-paths/mobile/articles/05-appendix/02-retrieving-guestbooks.markdown

 This class is similar to
 [the callback class you created for Get Guestbooks Screenlet](/develop/learning-paths/mobile/-/knowledge_base/6-2/creating-the-get-guestbook-screenlets-server-call#creating-the-callback-class).
 The `transform` methods in both classes are identical.
-Recall that this method transforms each `JSONObject` into `GuestbookModel` a object.
-The callback class here also contains the code required to pass its results to the class that issued the call.
+Recall that this method transforms each `JSONObject` into a `GuestbookModel` object.
+The callback class here also contains the code required to pass these results to the class that issued the call.
 First, you should note that this class has a `GuestbooksActivity` instance as its only variable.
-This is so it can refer results back to `GuestbooksActivity`, which runs in Android's main UI thread.
+This is so it can refer its results back to `GuestbooksActivity`, which runs in Android's main UI thread.
 The `GetGuestbooksCallback`'s constructor thus does only one thing: it sets this variable.
 Next, the `onFailure` and `onSuccess` methods are overridden.
 As you